-Understanding your customers, and also their value, is crucial, agrees Richard Neal whose business, Lancing Press, got into trouble when it acquired a distressed company with poor quality customers.
+Understanding your customers, and also their value, is crucial, agrees Richard Neal whose business, Lancing Press, ran into trouble when it acquired a distressed company with poor quality customers.
 The company acquired had a poor client base, in that clients generated low margins and were late payers.

 "It dragged us down and we lost £45k as a result," Richard admits.
 "Now, we target clients rather than let them target us.
 We have account managers who do credit searches on companies we want to deal with.
-We target those that will be less hassle and more profitable."
+We target those which will be less hassle and more profitable."

 Getting a grip on cashflow